twleochao/twleochao.github.io/_pages/about.md

 I'm Leo, a graduating senior at **University of California, Irvine** majoring in Computer Science (Intelligent Systems), incoming MSCS at **UC San Diego** (Fall 2026).

 I build and evaluate LLM systems.
-My work spans LLM evaluation methodology, transformer classifier training, and multi-agent systems — at **ARCALA Lab** (UCI) and **Acer**.
+My work spans LLM evaluation methodology, transformer classifier training, and multi-agent systems, at **ARCALA Lab** (UCI) and **Acer**.

 At UCSD, I plan to focus on LLM evaluation, ML systems, and agent design.